 Why Do Recruitment Managers Insist On Using Non-Recruitment Trainers?

-There’s no doubt about it that effective staff training brings huge benefits for recruitment-based companies, not only to the organisation itself but also to the individual staff member.
+There’s no doubt about it that an effective recruitment trainer brings huge benefits for recruitment-based companies, not only to the organisation itself but also to the individual staff member.

 Why is it then that some organisations use trainers who are not grounded in recruitment and who don’t understand the day-to-day minutia of what’s involved to benefit both clients and talent?
 You wouldn’t, for example, employ a plumber if you had an electrical problem in your home, or visit a dentist if you had a broken ankle.